The Best Meat Thermometers for 2025

 For more information, please visit our website.

-The Lavatools Javelin was previously our runner-up pick, but after some consideration we concluded that it didn&#;t hold a candle to the ThermoWorks ThermoPop 2 in terms of the most useful features.
-The Javelin has a notably shorter probe, and it&#;s not as waterproof as the ThermoPop 2.
-Also, its display does not rotate or light up.
+The Lavatools Javelin was our previous runner-up pick.
+However, it doesn't compare to the ThermoWorks ThermoPop 2 in terms of useful features.
+The Javelin has a shorter probe and lacks waterproofing compared to the ThermoPop 2.
+Additionally, its display does not rotate or light up.

-The OXO Good Grips Thermocouple Thermometer, which costs about the same as the Thermapen One, did very well in our tests and read temperatures in about 2 seconds.
-Because its digital screen always stays illuminated, it&#;s especially easy to read, but the digits rotate in only two directions (whereas the digits on the ThermoPop 2 and the Thermapen rotate in four directions).
-At 4.13 inches, the OXO&#;s probe is slightly shorter than those of the ThermoPop 2 and the Thermapen, so it can&#;t reach quite as deep into large cuts of meat.
-The OXO is rated IP66 (versus the Thermapen One&#;s rating of IP67).
-If you&#;re willing to spend $100 on a thermometer, we think you&#;re better off getting the Thermapen One over the OXO because the Thermapen performed better in our tests overall and has an excellent track record.
+The OXO Good Grips Thermocouple Thermometer, which costs about the same as the Thermapen One, performed well in our tests, reading temperatures in about 2 seconds.
+With its illuminated digital screen, it is easy to read, but the digits rotate in only two directions—unlike the ThermoPop 2 and Thermapen, which rotate in four.
+The OXO's 4.13-inch probe is slightly shorter than those of the ThermoPop 2 and the Thermapen, making it less effective for large meat cuts.
+It is rated IP66 compared to the IP67 rating of the Thermapen One.
+If you're considering spending $100 on a thermometer, the Thermapen One is a better investment based on its superior performance and excellent track record.

-The factory-calibrated, Thermapen-like Maverick PT-100 was glacial in testing ice water (taking nearly 11 seconds), and it read lower than all of the other thermometers in our sous vide test.
-Readings aside, the Maverick PT-100 doesn&#;t offer a lot of helpful features, and it&#;s strangely less dustproof and waterproof (IP44) than most of the thermometers we&#;ve tested.
+The factory-calibrated Maverick PT-100, similar to the Thermapen, was slow in testing ice water, taking nearly 11 seconds, and it recorded lower temperatures in our sous vide test.
+Overall, the Maverick PT-100 lacks helpful features and is less dustproof and waterproof (IP44) than most tested thermometers.

-The CDN TCT572-W ProAccurate Folding Thermocouple Thermometer, a Thermapen-style model, was pretty fast in our first chicken-broiling test, but still half a second behind the Thermapen.
-In a second test, the CDN finished behind all of our picks.
+The CDN TCT572-W ProAccurate Folding Thermocouple Thermometer, resembling the Thermapen, was relatively quick in our chicken-broiling test, but still finished half a second behind the Thermapen.
+In a second test, the CDN lagged behind all our top picks.

-Our prior runner-up pick, the Polder Stable-Read, kept pace with our picks in an early test.
-It issued a helpful beep when it reached a stable reading (or at least when it determined that it had), and is a bit cheaper than the ThermoPop 2.
-But it&#;s not often in stock on Amazon.
-If you like a stick-style thermometer, it&#;s a decent pick, but the ThermoPop 2 suits more people.
+Our previous runner-up, the Polder Stable-Read, matched pace with our top picks in an early test.
+It beeps when it reaches a stable reading and is slightly cheaper than the ThermoPop 2.
+However, it's often out of stock on Amazon.
+For a stick-style thermometer, it's decent, but the ThermoPop 2 offers more versatility.

-The CDN DTW450L ProAccurate Waterproof Thermometer had a little over a 6-second response time&#;two seconds slower than our slowest instant-read pick&#;and we feared its long 8-inch probe would snap.&#;
+The CDN DTW450L ProAccurate Waterproof Thermometer had a response time just over 6 seconds, which is two seconds slower than our slowest instant-read pick, and we worried about its long 8-inch probe snapping.

-The Taylor Commercial Waterproof Digital Thermometer has a good range (-40 °F to 450 °F), essentially mediocre speed ratings (although notably slower on ice water), and a calibration screw.
-It&#;s the best thermometer you can get for about $10, but that&#;s not what most people are looking for.
+The Taylor Commercial Waterproof Digital Thermometer provides a good temperature range (-40 °F to 450 °F) and average speed ratings, especially slower with ice water.
+It includes a calibration screw, making it the best thermometer available for around $10, though it's not what most users seek.

-The AcuRite E Digital Instant Read Thermometer is an inexpensive thermometer in the fold-out style of the Thermapen.
-It felt cheap to use&#;the buttons seemed to require mashing, and the probe was not particularly thin.
-And this thermometer always took at least 10 seconds to get hot or cold temperatures&#;sometimes up to 19 seconds.
+The AcuRite E Digital Instant Read Thermometer is a budget-friendly option modeled after the Thermapen.
+However, its build felt cheap, with buttons requiring excessive pressure, and the probe wasn't particularly thin.
+This thermometer consistently took at least 10 seconds to reach temperatures, sometimes as long as 19 seconds.

-We found the receiver of the ThermoPro TP20 difficult to read because it alternated the display of both probe temperatures, which we found confusing.
-The membrane-sealed push button on the receiver also became worn after only a few uses.
+We found the receiver of the ThermoPro TP20 challenging to read, as it alternated the display of both probe temperatures, causing confusion.
+The membrane-sealed push button on the receiver wore out after a few uses.

 Goto chengle to know more.

-The Weber iGrill 2 was very slow to read temperatures and had the shortest probes of all the models we tested.
-We found that it began to lose its wireless connection at around 125 feet.
+The Weber iGrill 2 was slow to read temperatures and had the shortest probes of all tested models.
+We observed that it started losing wireless connection at about 125 feet.

-Designed specifically for the Weber Genesis II and Genesis II LX gas grills, the Weber iGrill 3 is not appropriate for most people.
-Also, since this model lacks a digital display on the unit, you can can only view the thermometer&#;s temperature readings via an app on your .
+Designed specifically for Weber Genesis II and Genesis II LX gas grills, the Weber iGrill 3 is not suitable for most consumers.
+It does not feature a digital display on the unit, restricting visibility of temperature readings to an app on your device.

-We didn&#;t test the Meater Probe thermometer because it can read a maximum internal temperature of only 212 °F, which means it&#;s not suitable for high-temperature cooking.
-Also, its probe is so egregiously thick, it would be like sticking a Sharpie into your meat.
+We refrained from testing the Meater Probe thermometer due to its maximum internal temperature limitation of only 212 °F, which makes it unsuitable for high-temperature cooking.
+Its excessively thick probe resembles inserting a Sharpie into your meat.

 This article was edited by Marilyn Ong and Marguerite Preston.